adamberes/build-openjdk/README.md

-# Build OpenJDK Version 25 from Sources in Windows 11 without WSL
+# Build OpenJDK Version 25 and 26 from Sources in Windows 11 without WSL

 Here a detailed description about building the OpenJDK from sources.